influxdata/docs-v2/content/v2.0/reference/flux/stdlib/built-in/transformations/stream-table/findrecord.md

 ### fn
 A predicate function for matching keys in a table's group key.
-It expects a `key` argument which represents a group key in the input stream.
+Expects a `key` argument that represents a group key in the input stream.

 _**Data type:** Function_

 ### idx
-The index of the record to extract.
+Index of the record to extract.

 _**Data type:** Integer_